quasarstream/python-ffmpeg-video-streaming/README.md

 See **[the example](https://video.aminyazdanpanah.com/python/start?r=enc-hls#hls-encryption)** for more information.

 **IMPORTANT:** It is very important to protect your key(s) on your website.
-For example, you can use a token(using a Get or Post HTTP method) to check if the user is eligible to access to the key or not.
+For example, you can use a token(using a Get or Post HTTP method) to check if the user is eligible to access the key or not.
 You can also use a session(or cookie) on your website to restrict access to the key(s)(**It is highly recommended**).

 ##### DRM
 However FFmpeg supports AES encryption for HLS packaging, which you can encrypt your content, it is not a full **[DRM](https://en.wikipedia.org/wiki/Digital_rights_management)** solution.
 If you want to use a full DRM solution, I recommend trying **[FairPlay Streaming](https://developer.apple.com/streaming/fps/)** solution which then securely exchange keys, and protect playback on devices.

 **Besides [Apple's FairPlay](https://developer.apple.com/streaming/fps/)** DRM system, you can also use other DRM systems such as **[Microsoft's PlayReady](https://www.microsoft.com/playready/overview/)** and **[Google's Widevine](https://www.widevine.com/)**.
 ### Transcoding
 You can get realtime information about the transcoding using the following code.
 ```python